 All meter socket installations must meet the clearance requirements above.
 The following locations are acceptable for meter socket installation, in order of preference.
 If the point of service is on the garage, the meter socket installation will be prioritized.
-See Figure 2 - Prioritized Locations for an Underground Service for more information.
+See Figure 2 - Typical Layout for New Residential Underground Services (Power and Gas) for more information.